dgraph-io/dgraph-docs/content/deploy/troubleshooting.md

   `--badger "goroutines=4"`

-### Too many open files
+### "Too many open files" errors

-If you see an log error messages saying `too many open files`, you should increase the per-process file descriptors limit.
+If Dgraph logs "too many open files" errors, you should increase the per-process open file descriptor limit to permit more open files.
 During normal operations, Dgraph must be able to open many files.
-Your operating system may set by default a open file descriptor limit lower than what's needed for a database such as Dgraph.
+Your operating system may have an open file descriptor limit with a low default value that isn't adequate for a database like Dgraph.
+If so, you might need to increase this limit.

-On Linux and Mac, you can check the file descriptor limit with `ulimit -n -H` for the hard limit and `ulimit -n -S` for the soft limit.
-The soft limit should be set high enough for Dgraph to run properly.
-A soft limit of 65535 is a good lower bound for a production setup.
-You can adjust the limit as needed.
+On Linux and Mac, you can get file descriptor limit settings with the `ulimit` command, as follows:

+* Get hard limit: `ulimit -n -H`
+* Get soft limit: `ulimit -n -S`

+A soft limit of 65535 open files is the recommended minimum to use Dgraph in production, but you can try increasing this soft limit if you continue to see this error.
+To learn more, see the `ulimit` documentation for your operating system.